Tuesday, August 04, 2009

 2.Moderate returns.

-Going by all these points, it is a good invest product for retail investors.
-This is a simpler way to invest in equity markets.
+Going by all these features , Nifty Bees is a good investment product and it is a simple way for small investors to participate in equity markets.

 You can also read the previous article here - What is Nifty Bees ?